- Interned at: Institute for Educational Leadership (IEL)

 What would you tell students who are considering DC?

 This program is just as influential as a study abroad program!
 I was surrounded by passionate individuals who were motivated to make a positive influence in the world, and I am most grateful to have learned about their career paths and life experiences.
-You will grow professionally though your internship experience and meet people who genuinely care about making a difference in the world.
+You will grow professionally through your internship experience and meet people who genuinely care about making a difference in the world.